Important information about NACLO 2023 at William and Mary:

 The Olympiad consists of two rounds: the Open Round is accessible to all willing participants, while the Invitational Round is open to those participants that excel in the Open Round.
 The format of the competition is in the form of a written test with linguistic puzzle problems.
 The types of problems one can expect vary greatly, and can include such items as translation problems, number problems, writing systems, calendar systems, formal problems, phonological problems, computational problems, kinship systems, and transcriptions of speech.

 No experience or prior knowledge of linguistics or second languages is required.
 This is a unique opportunity for young people to experience a taste of natural-language processing in the 21st century, and will help build logic skills and creativity!

-The Olympiad will be hosted at the College of William and Mary on January 30, 2014.
+The Olympiad will be hosted at William & Mary on January 26, 2023.
 Practice test problems, readings, registration information, and the Handbook can be found here.

 - Event location: William & Mary, Sadler Center, Tidewater room

 - Event time: Event starts at 10:00 AM sharp.
 Participants are asked to arrive 15 minutes before the start of the event.
 You will have 3 hours to complete as much as you can.